Mimi Xu

-Mingge Olivia "Mimi" Xu (born 2 October 2007) is a British tennis player.
-She has a career-high singles ranking of world No. 269, achieved on 27 October 2025, and a best WTA doubles ranking of No. 203, set on 14 July 2025.
+Mingge Olivia "Mimi" Xu (born 2 October 2007) is a Welsh tennis player.
+She has a career-high singles ranking by the WTA of No. 230, achieved on 5 January 2026, and a best doubles ranking of No. 203, set on 14 July 2025.

 Early life

 Born in Swansea to Chinese parents, Xu started playing tennis at the Swansea Tennis and Squash Club, before moving to the National Tennis Academy in Loughborough.
 She attended Olchfa School in Swansea, before moving to the National Tennis Centre in Roehampton, where she started to be coached by Mathew James.

 Career

-In June 2022, Xu won the Junior Girls title at the LTA Junior National Championships, beating Talia Neilson-Gatenby in the final at the National Tennis Centre.
-Aged 14, she had also won the under-16 British title earlier that same month.
-Winning the British junior title granted her a wildcard into qualifying for the main draw of the 2022 Wimbledon Championships, where she was defeated by 800+ places higher-ranked Hanna Chang of the USA in the first round.
-In the Wimbledon Championships junior girls' singles competition, she reached the last-16 in both 2022 and 2023.
+In June 2022, Xu won the girls' title at the LTA Junior National Championships, beating Talia Neilson-Gatenby in the final at the National Tennis Centre.
+Aged 14, she had also won the British under-16 title earlier that same month.
+Winning the junior title granted her a wildcard into qualifying for the main draw of the 2022 Wimbledon Championships, where she was defeated by 800+ places higher-ranked Hanna Chang in the first round.
+In the Wimbledon junior girls' singles competition, she reached the last-16 in both 2022 and 2023.
 She also made the doubles quarterfinals at the French Open and US Open in 2023.

-She reached the quarterfinals of the girls' singles at the 2024 Australian Open, and made the semifinals of the girls' doubles alongside Hannah Klugman.
+Xu then reached the quarterfinals of the girls' singles at the 2024 Australian Open, and made the semifinals of the girls' doubles alongside Hannah Klugman.

-In April 2024, Xu and Mika Stojsavljevic paired up to defeat Flora Johnson and Allegra Korpanec Davies in the girls' doubles at the Under 18s Junior Nationals Championship.
-On the same day, she defeated Stojsavljevic to reach the final of the girls' singles which she won against Hannah Klugman.
-In June 2024, she was awarded a wildcard into qualifying for the singles of the 2024 Wimbledon Championships.
+In April 2024, Xu and Mika Stojsavljevic paired up to defeat Flora Johnson and Allegra Korpanec Davies in the girls' doubles at the Under 18s Junior National Championships.
+On the same day, she defeated Stojsavljevic to reach the girls' final which she won against Hannah Klugman.
+In June 2024, she was awarded a wildcard into qualifying for the singles draw of the 2024 Wimbledon Championships.
 As a result, she broke into the top 10 of the junior rankings for the first time.